dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 machine-readable.
 Machine-readable languages require a shared vocabulary to give meaning to the tags.

-These type of interactions are based on the the REST architectural style.
-Its principle is that a device or endpoint only needs a single entry point with a host providing descriptions of the API inband by means of web links and forms.
+These types of interactions are often based on the REST architectural style.
+Its principle is that a device or endpoint only needs a single entry point with a host providing descriptions of the API in-band by means of web links and forms.

-By defining IoT specific relation types, it is possible to drive interactions through links instead of hardcoding URIs into the client, thus making the system flexible enough for later changes.
+By defining IoT-specific relation types, it is possible to drive interactions through links instead of hardcoding URIs into the client, thus making the system flexible enough for later changes.
-The definition of the basic hypermedia formats for IoT is still work in progress, however some of the existing mechanism can be reused, such as resource discovery, forms or links.
+The definition of the basic hypermedia formats for IoT is still work in progress, however some of the existing mechanisms can be reused, such as resource discovery, forms, or links.

 # Acknowledgements {#section-7}

 We would like to thank all paper authors and participants for their contributions.
-Due to the large number of position paper submissions we were unfortunately unable to invite every author; we would like to apologize to those that could not attend the workshop.

 # Appendix A: Program Committee {#section-8}